How can we all look after our health a little better?

-As we get older we tend to lose flexibility and from the age of 50 we can lose up to 2% strength a year unless we are actively working to combat this.
+As we get older we tend to lose flexibility and from the age of about 40 we can lose up to 2% strength a year unless we are actively working to combat this.
 Not only does a lack of exercise have consequences on our physical capabilities but as we all know – on things such as maintaining a healthy weight, preventing diabetes, preventing falls in older age, high blood pressure and heart disease.

 Exercise is also excellent for our mental health and often prescribed for those suffering with depression.

 During the pandemic our lives have been turned upside down.
 Many of our old exercising habits have been hard to sustain or have not been available to us.
 Lots of people have been juggling home working and home schooling and time to ourselves has been in short supply.

 New physical activity guidelines were published by the UK’s Chief Medical Officers in late 2019

 They stated that in order to maintain good physical and mental health, adults should aim to be physically active every day.
 They suggest that taking part in any type of regular physical activity is better than doing none at all and even short bouts of activity can be beneficial.